trustcerts/trustchain-doc/docs/how_to/getting_started.md

 ## Configuration

 ### Config repository
 The [trustchain-config](https://github.com/trustcerts/trustchain-config) includes all required files to start a node.
-We recommend to clone the repository and and configure your node/s in the `config` folder.
+We recommend to clone the repository and create a `configs` directory (on the same level as the `config-example` directory).
+Configure your node/s in this `configs` folder.
 The `config-example` folder includes some examples for running the different types of nodes.

 ### Configuration of the .env file
 The .env file includes all variables that are required to run the node.
+In the `config-example` directory there is one directory for every type of node.
+You can find example .env files for your nodes there.
-An example .env file can be found in the `configs` directory.
-Keep in mind that it includes some secrets so be careful where you store it!
+Keep in mind that these files includes some secrets so be careful where you store it!
 In the future trustchain nodes will be able to run in kubernetes or docker swarm so secrets can be securely mounted into the containers.